asynghal/cs131_notes_dev/_chapters/videos/tracking.md

 ---
-title: Detecting objects by parts
+title: EFFICIENT AND COMPOSITIONAL HUMAN EVENT UNDERSTANDING
 keywords: (insert comma-separated keywords here)
 order: 14 # Lecture number for 2020
 ---

-## EFFICIENT AND COMPOSITIONAL HUMAN EVENT UNDERSTANDING

 This lecture is the first of a series of lectures focused on state-of-the-art advances in computer vision.